rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 ###THE REMAINDER OF THIS DOCUMENT IS UNDER CONSTRUCTION!
 `X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X-X`

-### Setup for Ruby
-If you do not have Ruby Version Manager and Ruby 1.9.3 installed, you must install them.

-On Macintosh, Ruby is already installed, but this version is outdated and isn’t compatible with RhoStudio.
-Install [Ruby Version Manager](https://rvm.io/) (RVM) into your home directory.

-> Note: Do not use `sudo` when you install RVM: that can cause problems with file permissions when you run bundle commands within RhoStudio.

-Install Ruby 1.9.3 with the following RVM command.

-	:::term
-	$ rvm install 1.9.3

 ### Setup for RhoConnect
 On Macintosh, you need the following setup before redis is installed.